Special educational needs and disabilites (SEND)

 If a child is also disabled then the child is offered support and protection under the Equality Act 2010.
 Additional duties are set out within the Act for those settings in receipt of public funding.

-Order your own copy of the SEND Code of Practice 2014 for the Early Years publication, which guides providers through the key steps to identifying and supporting children with SEN or disabilities.
+- Our SEND Code of Practice 2014 for the Early Years publication guides early years providers through the key steps to identifying and supporting children with SEN or disabilities.

 Special educational needs and disabilities (SEND) inspection framework for local areas